Product Liability: Lessons for Entrepreneurs

 The plaintiffs do not have to prove that the defendant acted negligently or intentionally.
 Under strict liability rules, plaintiffs can prove their case and prevail in court if they show that the defective product was the direct cause of the harm that was caused.

-Difference Between Product Liability Case And Personal Injury Case
+Difference Between Product Liability Case and Personal Injury Case

 While the basic elements of a product liability case are similar to those of a personal injury case, there are some significant differences.
 In a personal injury case, it has to be proven that the defendant was negligent and did not keep the plaintiff safe.
 But in a product liability case, the plaintiff doesn't have to prove negligence.
 Instead, they have to only show that the product was defective and it caused the damage.
 This is important to remember, especially if you are a young entrepreneur embarking on a manufacturing or marketing journey.